 Dark Web Explained in-depth

-The dark web is a part of the internet that is not indexed by search engines and cannot be accessed using a regular web browser.
-It is a network of websites and online communities that are only accessible using special software like Tor (The Onion Router) or I2P (Invisible Internet Project).
-These networks are designed to provide users with anonymity and privacy, making it difficult to track their online activity.
+The dark web constitutes a portion of the internet that eludes indexing by conventional search engines and remains beyond the reach of standard web browsers.
+It comprises a network of websites and online communities accessible solely through specialized software like Tor (The Onion Router) or I2P (Invisible Internet Project).
+These networks prioritize user anonymity and privacy, making it challenging to monitor or trace their online activities.

 How Much of the Internet is the Dark Web?

-To put that into perspective, the internet is estimated to contain over 1.7 billion websites, while the dark web is estimated to have around 55,000 sites.
-While this may seem like a small number, it’s important to remember that the dark web is not designed to be accessed by the general public, and many of the sites that do exist are not indexed by search engines.
+To put this in context, the internet is believed to host over 1.7 billion websites, while the dark web encompasses approximately 55,000 sites.
+Though this number might appear relatively small, it is crucial to understand that the dark web is intentionally designed to be inaccessible to the general public.
+Moreover, many of the existing dark web sites are intentionally not indexed by search engines, further contributing to its obscurity and limited reach.

 How is the Dark Web Used?

-Some examples of how the dark web is used include:
+Some notable applications of the dark web include:

 Is the Dark Web Dangerous?